 Sweet Dreams—The Answer/Debate

-Overall, it is better to focus on how often you eat and exactly what you’re eating.
-To support healthy metabolism, and digestion, and manage energy and weight, it’s typically best to eat every three or four hours, have breakfast within one or two hours of waking, and stop eating one or two hours before bedtime.
-And always include some lean protein and fiber-rich complex carbs with every meal and snack."
+Overall, it’s better to focus on how often you eat and exactly what you’re eating.
+To support healthy metabolism and digestion and manage energy and weight, it’s typically best to eat every three or four hours, have breakfast within one or two hours of waking, and stop eating one or two hours before bedtime.
+Try to steer clear of sugary snacks late at night (cramming for an exam?
+They’re probably also not helping).
+And always include some lean protein and fiber-rich complex carbs with every meal and snack.